marcopennekamp/lore/spec/types.md

 ##### Intersection Types

-Assume an **intersection type** `T1 & ... & Tn` for some arbitrary number of types `n >= 2`.
-Any value `v` that satisfies the typing `v : Ti` for *all* `1 <= i <= n` also has the type `T1 & ... & Tn`.
+Assume an **intersection type** `T1 & ... & Tn` for some arbitrary number of types $n >= 2$.
+Any value $v$ that satisfies the typing $v : Ti$ for *all* $1 <= i <= n$ also inhabits the type $T1 \& ... \& Tn$.
 The type constructor is associative and commutative.
-We call any type `Ti` a **component type**.
+We call any type $T_i$ a **component type**.

 ###### Abstractness

-An intersection type is abstract if **any of its component types are abstract**.
+An intersection type is abstract iff **any of its component types are abstract**.

 If we think of values inhabiting a type as sets, the intersection type would be akin to taking the set intersection between all value sets.
 If at least one of these sets is empty, the intersection is also empty, hence the intersection type would be abstract.

 Note that there is a second case in which the intersection of values is incompatible, i.e. we have two non-empty sets that are disjunct.
 We would theoretically have to assign abstractness to such an intersection type, but this is not computationally feasible in all cases.
 And in any case, such a type would be useless for practical purposes, since no function could ever be called with such an input type and no value could ever be assigned to a variable having such a type, as no value could ever satisfy the constraints.
-The whole idea of abstractness is that we can specialise functions and work with the subtypes, but specialising such an intersection type would only reduce the value set, hence there still wouldn't be any values we could call a function with.
+The whole idea of abstractness is that we can specialize functions and work with the subtypes, but specializing such an intersection type would only reduce the value set, hence there still wouldn't be any values we could call a function with.

 ###### Examples